-Yes, David and I still have arguments (I always say relationships are like a bloodletting - if you want to learn the worst parts about yourself, just fall in love).
+Yes, David and I still have arguments (I always say relationships are like bloodletting —if you want to learn the worst parts about yourself, just fall in love).
 But rarely do we fight about him leaving his clothes on the floor or me not washing the dirty dishes.
 Nor do we squabble about finances, a sore spot for many couples.
 And when I am irritable or he is crabby, we are able to take the space we need to figure things out.

-Of course there are times that necessitate cohabiting, such as when David had surgery, or when my vestibular disorder requires someone to be around more frequently.
+Of course, there are times that necessitate cohabiting, such as when David had surgery, or when my vestibular disorder requires someone to be around more frequently.
 I had one bad spell for eight months and David did stay at my apartment.
-Yes, it was lovely cuddling every night, and we had the time to work through several issues that had been on the back-burner for years (imagine how much fun THAT was!).
-But as soon as my health improved, I welcomed staying alone again, as I am sure did David - in fact, I am pretty certain I heard him counting the days in his sleep.
+Yes, it was lovely cuddling every night, and we had the time to work through several issues that had been on the back-burner for years (imagine how much fun that was!).
+But as soon as my health improved, I welcomed staying alone again, as I am sure did David—in fact, I am pretty certain I heard him counting the days in his sleep.

 We have gone through all the ups and downs of life and always try to be there for one another.
-In fact, Apartners report feeling just as supported in their relationships are do married or cohabiting folks.
+In fact, Apartners report feeling just as supported in their relationships as do married or cohabiting folks.

 For the record, I am not an advocate for couples living apart.
 What I am an advocate for is having options.
 I just do not believe that there is only one way to love, no one-sized-fits-all, cookie-cutter way to have a relationship.
 (And cooking is not my strong suit, either).
 It is all about what works best for you and your mate.